-CMM further argued that the "must bill" policy was outlined clearly for bad debts for dual-eligible beneficiaries in a JSM that was issued on August 10, 2004.
-The JSM was a reiteration of longstanding Medicare policy, and it was specifically related to Change Request No. 2976 that was issued on September 12, 2006 revising Part II, section1102.3L of the PRM, relating to Exhibit 5 to Form CMS No. 339.
-CMM reiterated that in those instances where the State owes none or only a portion of the dual-eligible patient's deductible or co-insurance, the unpaid liability for the bad debt is not reimbursable to the Provider by Medicare until the Provider bills the State, and the State refuses payment as demonstrated with a State remittance advice.
+CMM further argued that the must bill policy was outlined clearly for bad debts for dualeligible beneficiaries in a JSM that was issued on August 10, 2004.
+The JSM was a reiteration of longstanding Medicare policy, and it was specifically related to Change Request No. 2976 that was issued on September 12, 2006 revising Part II, section1102.3L of the PRM, relating to Exhibit 5 to Form CMS No. 339.4 CMM reiterated that in those instances where the State owes none or only a portion of the dual-eligible patient's deductible or co-insurance, the unpaid liability for the bad debt is not reimbursable to the Provider by Medicare until the Provider bills the State, and the State refuses payment as demonstrated with a State remittance advice.
 Even if the State Plan Amendment limits the liability to the Medicaid rate, a Provider can only verify the current dual-eligible status of a beneficiary and determine whether the State is liable for any portion by billing the State.

 CMM argued that the Board failed to comprehend the nature of a JSM.
 If a JSM is transmitted into the clearance process, but is found not in accordance with applicable program criteria, a JSM will be returned to the originating component for a manual instruction prepared and submitted via the formal Change Management/Change Request process.
 In this case, JSM 370, as with any JSM, has met the criteria of what constitutes a JSM.
-CMM further argued that Board reading of a later JSM as suspending the instructions at JSM 370 is in error.
+CMM further argued that the Board's reading of a later JSM as suspending the instructions at JSM 370 is in error.
 The JSM 06345 applied only to freestanding psychiatric hospitals, not the type of hospital of the Provider in this case, and implements a temporary hold on settling cost reports to affected Providers in Florida.
 Thus, CMS did not implement a change to its "must bill" policy in JSM 06345, but rather only implemented a temporary hold on settling cost reports of the affected providers.
-CMM noted that, since issuance of JSM 06345, the State amended its statute to comply with the Federal statue to clarify its responsibility for the payment of Medicare coinsurance and deductible amounts for dual-eligible beneficiaries.
+CMM noted that, since issuance of JSM 06345, the State amended its statute to comply with the Federal statue to clarify its responsibility for the payment of Medicare coinsurance and deductible amounts for dualeligible beneficiaries.
+Finally, CMM argued that, neither the Secretary, nor the Board has the authority to excuse the State from complying with the Federal requirements to determine cost-sharing liability, even if the Medicaid State Plan was approved in error.
+CMM reiterated that the State maintains the most current and accurate patient and financial information to determine the dual-eligible status of the beneficiaries at the time of service and to determine its State cost-sharing liability for all covered stays of such dual-eligible beneficiaries, including Qualified Medicare Beneficiaries.
+Thus, the Provider must bill the State and the State must process the bill or claim to produce a Remittance Advice for each Even if the Provider believes it has calculated that the State possesses no liability for outstanding deductible and coinsurance amounts, the Provider must bill the State and receive, in return, a Remittance Advice, before claiming a bad debt as worthless.